 Going to story time at the local library is a fun outing for children.
-If your child is reluctant to practice reading, having her pretend that she is the librarian during story time and inviting friends over to your story time is a great way to make reading exciting!
+If your child is reluctant to practice reading, having her pretend that she's the librarian and invite some friends over for storytime.
+It's a great way to make reading exciting!

 What You Need:

 - Book that the child can read

 - Crayons or markers

 - Props such as glasses, hats or scarves

 What You Do:

 - Tell your child that she's going to pretend to be a librarian and host a storytime for her friends.
 If it's inconvenient to invite people over, you can “invite” her stuffed animals and dolls to the storytime.

 - Have your child pick out a book or two that she wants to read for storytime.
 Tell her that she also gets to sing any songs and ask the audience questions about the book.